kanaka/wac/README.md

 WebAssembly MVP (minimum viable product) version of the WebAssembly specification.

-**This is an experimental branch that attempts to run WebAssembly code in a sandboxed environment.
-Although I like the way that wac/e dynamically loads symbols, I don't particularly like that it is possible to get access to *any* symbol in the host.
-Goal: Find a way to let the host decide what symbols to expose...**

-There are two different builds of wac:
+There are three different builds of wac:

 * **wac**: (WebAssembly in C) Minimal client with an interactive REPL mode.
 Designed to run standalone wasm files compiled with